Photography

 Brown Eyed Baker Photo Equipment

-- Canon EOS Rebel T2i dSLR Camera.
-This is the camera I’ve been using since December 2010, after having previously used a Canon PowerShot when originally beginning the blog, and then moving to a Panasonic Lumix before heading down the dSLR road.
+• Canon EOS 5D Mark III.
+I have been shooting with this full-frame camera since December 2012; prior to that I was using the Canon EOS Rebel T2i dSLR Camera, which I had been shooting with since December 2010.
+I originally started the blog shooting with a Canon PowerShot point and shoot camera, and then moved to a Panasonic Lumix before heading down the dSLR road.
 I have been incredibly happy with this camera, and have found the array of Canon lenses more than meet my needs for food photography.

-- Canon 50mm f/1.4 Lens.
-The first lens that I bought when I got this camera was the 50mm 1.8, and then upgraded to the f/1.4 version in early 2012.
+• Canon 50mm f/1.4 Lens.
+The first lens that I bought with my first dSLR was the 50mm 1.8, and then upgraded to the f/1.4 version in early 2012.
 It’s a great all-around lens that can be used for food photos, as well as portraits and everyday photography.

-- Canon 24-70mm f/2.8L Zoom Lens.
+• Canon 24-70mm f/2.8L Zoom Lens.
 This is a great all-purpose lens if you’re not quite sure what zoom length you will need for a given project or trip.
 I rarely use it for food photography, but it is great when you need a range of zoom lengths.
-It was the perfect choice when we visited the National Air Force Museum over the summer.
+It was the perfect choice when we visited the National Air Force Museum.

-- Canon 70-300mm f/4-5.6L Telephoto Zoom Lens.
+• Canon 70-300mm f/4-5.6L Telephoto Zoom Lens.
 This is not a lens that I’ve ever used for food photography, but it is seriously amazing if you attend sporting events of any kind.
-It took fabulous pictures at the Western & Southern Open tennis tournament, and it captured a great shot of the moon!
+It took fabulous pictures at the Western & Southern Open tennis tournament, and it captures great shots of the moon!